WDP Part 4: Sequence Field Specification

 | Very Large | 100-500 errors (rare) |

-If you need more than 999 errors in a single Component.Primary:
+If more than 999 errors are needed in a single Component.Primary:

-This is often a design smell.
-Consider splitting into more specific subcategories:
+This condition often indicates a design issue.
+Implementations SHOULD consider splitting into more specific subcategories:

 Instead of: